cppalliance/safe-cpp/proposal/draft.md

 The _drp-expression_ in Safe C++ only performs a drop use of the operand's lifetimes.
 The logic for establishing lifetime used on object destruction is part of the _drop check_.

 A user-defined destructor uses the lifetimes associated with all class data members.
 However, container types that store data on heap memory, such as box and vector, don't store their data as data members, but instead keep pointers into keep memory.
-In order to expose data for the drop check, container types must have phantom data[^phantom-data] to declare a sort of phantom data.
+In order to expose data for the drop check, container types must have phantom data[@phantom-data] to declare a sort of phantom data.

 ```cpp
 template<typename T+>